Anamico/node-red-contrib-alarm/README.md

 homekit bridge node will emit a message with the payload for "Away" = 1.
 The "ChangeState" node processes that new state and sets your node-red panel to "Away".
 It will also emit that state as the new CurrentState to all "StateChanged" nodes, so you can set a dashboard, trigger another automation or whatever.

-Note that the "StateChanged", "ChangeState" and "Sensor" nodes can be all on different flows and subflows and you can have any number of each type of node.
+Note that the "StateChanged", "ChangeState", "Sensor" and "Alarm Triggered" nodes can be all on different flows and subflows and you can have any number of each type of node.
 This offers ultimate flexibility in the way you configure your node-red alarm system.

 Similarly, you could put a node-red dashboard dropdown selector in-line between another set of "StateChanged" and "ChangeState" nodes.